-In true Aussie style, we shortened its name to Utility, then to Ute (trust us to abbreviate an abbreviation) [not to mention its rhyming slang name: the ‘you-beaut’ – Ed.], and while the name is short, the list of ute styles and specs is getting ever longer.
-Demand for this practical workhorse comes not just from its traditional farmers and tradies segment of the market, but from families, adventure seekers and animal lovers alike.
+In true Aussie style, we shortened its name to Utility, then to Ute (trust us to abbreviate an abbreviation), and while the name is short, the list of ute styles and specs is getting ever longer.
+Australian demand for this style of vehicle is currently through the roof, with utes dominating the monthly sales charts in recent years.

 But while we may be spoilt for choice, there are really only three main ute body styles, and there are advantages (and disadvantages) that come with each variant, depending on your wants and needs.

 As the name suggests, the dual-cabin ute has four doors and at least four seats, though most have five these days.
-It is also called a Double Cab or a Crew Cab.
-Because of the extra passenger row, the rear cargo area is shorter than other ute styles, though many can still carry a tonne in the tray.
-Tow capacities are typically quite high as well, with some claiming to haul up to 3.5 tonnes.
+It is also called a Double Cab.
+Because of the extra passenger row, the rear cargo area is shorter than other ute styles, and you'll see it's more car-like in the sense that bodywork surrounds the tray and the chassis isn't exposed.
+Payload and tow capacities are quite high as well (although typically less than Single-cabs), with some claiming to haul up to 3.5 tonnes.

 Read next: Top 10 trade utes, as voted by tradies